ettore9x9/pyplot-sa/README.md

 >
 >We failed to reject the null hypothesis.

+So, it is reasonable to treat them as data belonging to a population with a normal distribution.

 To test if the two samples belong to the same population, we can use the **paired ttest**.
 Indeed, the two assumptions are satisfied:
 * The differences between the two observations follow a normal distribution.
 * The test compares two different controllers applied to the same scenario.